Team-Wang-Lab/T-RL/README.md

 # Example

-A simulation example for 2 stage and 3 treatment per stage.
+A simulation example for 2 stages and 3 treatments per stage.

 ```{r}
 library(rpart)